maxutility2011/ezLiveStreaming/README.md

 To view all jobs in redis-cli, run "hgetall jobs". <br>

 ## "queued_jobs":
-Jobs that are pulled from the SQS job queue by job scheduler, but yet to be scheduled - see REDIS_KEY_ALLJOBS in redis_client/redis_client.go. <br>
+Jobs that are pulled from the SQS job queue by job scheduler, but yet to be scheduled. <br>
 **Data structure**: list <br>
 **value**: string of "type LiveJob struct" (job/job.go) <br>

 ## "workers":
-The set of live workers currently being managed by the job scheduler - see REDIS_KEY_ALLWORKERS in redis_client/redis_client.go. <br>
+The set of live workers currently being managed by the job scheduler. <br>
 **Data structure**: hash table <br>
 **key**: worker id <br>
 **value**: string of "type LiveWorker struct" (models/worker.go) <br>